prettydiff/share-file-systems/documentation/test_browser.md

 * **target** - A string array specifying an attribute the properties to call on a given DOM node.
 For example requesting a CSS value on a node: `node.style.display` would be provided as `["style", "display"]`.
 * **type** - Whether the target value is an object property on the target DOM element, a DOM element attribute, or the DOM element node itself.
 * **value** - The provided value to evaluate against the returned value.

+### Data components, interaction only
+* **coords** - An array of two integers that are required for use in an interaction when the event of that interaction is *move*.
+* **event** - A string event name to execute in the browser.
+* **value** - Required for use in an interaction when that interaction's event is: *keydown*, *keyup*, or *setValue*.
+In the case of *setValue* any string is accepted.
+In the case of keyboard events any single character will be accepted or predefined names of keyboard functions: [https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values)

+## Refresh event
+In the case of test campaign that needs to refresh the page there must be only one interaction whose event is **refresh**.
+If the first interaction is *refresh* all other interactions will be ignored.
+If there are multiple interactions and one is *refresh* but not the first one the test will fail with an error.

 ## Timed delays
 The test runner eliminates timed delays between test scenarios thanks to the *delay* object provided in each test object, but internally there are a few timed delays.